-A restaurant group using Push Operations, an employee time tracking tool, ran a survey when employees clocked in, inquiring about their favorite beer selections.
+A restaurant group using Push, an employee time tracking tool, ran a survey when employees clocked in, inquiring about their favorite beer selections.
 To collect their answers, staff left a comment in their clock in entry to vote on which beer they should bring in next and answered why.

 Engaging employees was easy when the survey was added to their usual shift routine, and the experience was personalized.
 With passion at the forefront, the company ended having sky rocketed beer sales.
 For servers and bartenders, upselling their favorite beers was easy they were able to invest their own genuine opinions.

-Many companies hold back on seeing an return-on-investments (ROI) in technology; as most owners are part of older generations.
+Many companies hold back on seeing a return-on-investments (ROI) in technology; as most owners are part of older generations.
 But one of many things millennials are rockstars are in, is technology.
-Technology for millenials is almost second nature to them - almost as much as breathing.
+Technology for Millennials is almost second nature to them - almost as much as breathing.